Time Dependencies in Card Relations

 Overview

-When you work a lot with card relations, then you might easily lose track of whether the deliverables such as subcards or cards in a previous-next relation.
+When you work a lot with card relations, then you might easily lose track of whether the deliverables such as subcards or cards in a sequence relation.
 Most of the time, the work is delivered by other people or departments, and it can easily slip out of the required time frames.

 The date dependencies observation works not only on card relations within a single space but also across multiple spaces.